uidaholib/base-digital-collections-template/pages/about.md

 {% include feature/nav-menu.html sections="The CCC in Idaho" %}

+{% include feature/alert.html color="warning" text="Please note: materials in this digital collection are not held by University of Idaho Library Special Collections and Archives.
+Additional information or higher quality images may not be available.
+Please consult each item's information to find the holding institution." %}

 ## The CCC in Idaho

 On an evening in March 1933, newly elected President Franklin D. Roosevelt sat at a table in Washington D.C. surrounded by some of his new cabinet secretaries and drew a simple diagram on a scrap of paper for a visionary plan to rebuild lives and restore blighted natural resources.
 In a few strokes, he laid out what was to evolve into the most popular and widely dispersed of the New Deal programs: The Civilian Conservation Corps.